 I used a few of our green glass candle holders, too to add some shorter pieces and keep everything looking kind of random.

 I added some a bunch of flowers from my collection.
 I would love fresh flowers all the time, but it’s just not practical, so I have a little collection of faux ones going that I swap out throughout the year.
 It’s an easy, budget-friendly way to decorate for every season.

 I turned on some country music and totally just played around with everything here, moving bottles and flowers around, looking at it, moving some of it around, looking at it again … until I decided I liked it.
 It was a fun little afternoon!

 These dried hydrangeas are still one of my faves to decorate with.

 The frames I used are both really old.
-I can’t even remember wheere that brown one is from.
+I can’t even remember where that brown one is from.
 The white wood was an old wood one from Goodwill.
-I painted it for this project and kind of ended up with the distressed look on accident.
+I painted it for this Christmas project and kind of ended up with the distressed look on accident.
 Love when that happens.

 So that’s my super easy spring mantel decorating idea, nothing too crazy!
 And if you don’t look outside, you might even believe it’s spring.

 If you love spring decorating, you’ll want to see these, too: